-- Christian Character Self-Assessment Form -- this assessment will be done by each individual student assessing their own character. - 2.
+- 1. Christian Character Self-Assessment Form -- this assessment will be done by each individual student assessing not only his own character, but also will include his assessment of his church attendance, Chapel attendance, Christian service, carefrontations and disciplinary records. - 2.
 Chapel Attendance Records -- Chapel attendance is taken at every corporate Chapel and at special meetings.
 The monitors who take attendance also note if a student is late, sleeping, doing other work, etc. These records will be used to assess the student's faithfulness in ABC Chapel services. - 3.
 Church Attendance Records -- each student is required to record his or her church attendance weekly in the Church Attendance Notebooks located in the Alumni Lounge.
 These records will be used to assess the student's faithfulness in attending his or her local church. - 4.
-Christian Service Assessment The Practical Christian Service Director assesses students for faithfulness and zeal in their required practical Christian service assignments. - 5.
-Individual Discipline Records -- A record of infractions written by the Resident Assistants, and any disciplinary actions taken by the Student Deans will be kept in the student's file in the Student Services Office. - 6.
+Christian Service Assessment -- this assessment tool is to be provided by the Practical Christian Service Director.
+It is to assess zeal in Practical Christian Service in accordance with the stated requirement for graduation.
+This requirement is found in the ABC catalog.
+The catalog states that the student must "demonstrate appropriate faithfulness and zeal in required Practical Christian Service assignments." - 5.
+Individual Carefrontations and Discipline Records -- A record of infractions written by the Resident Assistants, and any disciplinary actions taken by the Student Deans will be kept in the student's file in the Student Services Office. - 6.
 Christian Character Assessment Form -- this assessment will be done by the Student Deans, the faculty, and the Resident Assistants.
 The form is based on the Christian Character qualities listed above. - 7.
 Any other helpful information or concerns passed on by staff throughout the semester concerning commendations, problems, incidents, or confrontations that took place in the classroom, library, work areas, or other areas of supervision.